 Motion tracking and 3D scanning

-The room will also be equipped as a motion capture studio with greenscreen and a motion tracking suit and headset to enable development and testing of VR and AR experiences for teaching, public engagement and student projects.
+We aim to incorporate a motion capture studio with greenscreen and a motion tracking suit and headset to enable development and testing of VR and AR experiences for teaching, public engagement and student projects.
 A 3D scanner will enable the creation of 3D representation of objects and could be used with the museums and libraries for experimenting with immersive interactive activities for public engagement and education.

-The studio space will also be configurable as a podcasting studio for producing audio and video podcasts, which will allow content creation opportunities for students and Fellows, and help us connect and engage with wider audiences.
+The studio space should also be configurable as a podcasting studio for producing audio and video podcasts, which will allow content creation opportunities for students and Fellows, and help us connect and engage with wider audiences.

 The images below show an idea of how our studio could look, and what the experience would offer for users.
 These come from the University's final event in the Innovation Conversation series, which involved a livestreamed panel discussion, chaired by Professor Chas Bountra, Pro-Vice-Chancellor for Innovation, asking 'How do universities deliver economic value?'